What exactly is a gentleman? And how does a regular guy become a gentleman, exactly?

 Along with that ubiquity came the brand marketers’ (and the internet memeographers’) personification and embodiment of what a ‘gent’ looks like, how he acts, and what he does in his spare time.

-If you believed everything you saw in print and TV ads, you’d imagine that to be a gent means you wear impeccably-tailored suits, have a glass of scotch (neat) in your hand, possess well-coiffed hair, and smoke cigars in your dimly-lit, private library with leather-bound books stacked on shelves that reach the ceiling.
+If you believe everything you see in print and TV ads, you’d imagine that to be a gent means you wear impeccably-tailored

 There is also probably a gorgeous woman nearby, often in a silhouette-revealing, skin-tight dress, somewhere in the frame.